ARTICLES

 Photo: Niveditaa Gupta

-4. Rescobie Pavilion in Scotland by Kris Grant Architect
+4. Rescobie Pavilion by Kris Grant Architect in Scotland

 The facade of the two-story Rescobie Pavilion in rural Scotland is surrounded by a cantilevered balcony.
 The construction was designed as a free-standing extension of a nearby home, allowing its residents to immerse themselves in the surrounding surroundings.
 The pavilion is capped with a mono-pitched roof that orients the interior to the environment and is surrounded by expanses of glass that allow unimpeded panoramic views of the hamlet.